electron/electron/docs/api/touch-bar-segmented-control.md

     * `buttons` - Make the segments act as buttons, each segment can be pressed and released but never marked as active.
   * `segments` [SegmentedControlSegment[]](structures/segmented-control-segment.md) - An array of segments to place in this control.
   * `selectedIndex` Integer (optional) - The index of the currently selected segment, will update automatically with user interaction.
 When the mode is multiple it will be the last selected item.
-  * `change` Function - Called when the user selects a new segment
+  * `change` Function - Called when the user selects a new segment.
     * `selectedIndex` Integer - The index of the segment the user selected.
     * `isSelected` Boolean - Whether as a result of user selection the segment is selected or not.